solita/docker-ansible-ssh/README.md

 ## Running

-This image is based on [`solita/ubuntu-systemd-ssh`](https://hub.docker.com/r/solita/ubuntu-systemd/), so you need to add a couple of flags to the `docker run` command to make `systemd` play nice with Docker.
-Additionally you should forward the SSH port `22` to some port on the Docker host.
-Here's a full command line for starting a container from `YOUR_IMAGE` with the SSH server's port forwarded to `2222` on the Docker host.
+See the sections [Configuring the Docker host](https://github.com/solita/docker-systemd/tree/master#configuring-the-docker-host) and [Running](https://github.com/solita/docker-systemd/tree/master#running) in the README of [solita/ubuntu-systemd](https://github.com/solita/docker-systemd/tree/master), on which this image is based.

-    docker run -d -p 22:2222 --stop-signal=SIGRTMIN+3 --tmpfs /run --tmpfs /run/lock -v /sys/fs/cgroup:/sys/fs/cgroup:ro YOUR_IMAGE
+Additionally you should forward the container's SSH port 22 to some port, e.g. 2222, on the Docker host.
+To do that, add the option `-p 2222:22` to your `docker create` or `docker run` command.

 ## Connecting to the container